google/digitalbuildings/ontology/docs/connections.md

     - CONTAINS
 ```

+The Contains connection source entities must be in the `FACILITIES` namespaces.
+Devices
+or systems that have sub-devices should use the Has Part connection instead.

 ## Controls

 #### Definition: Source determines or affects the internal state or behavior of Target.

-The controls connection should be used when one entity impacts the behavior of another.
+The Controls connection should be used when one entity impacts the behavior of another.
 An example of when this connection may be used would be where a lighting control
 module, `LCM`, controls one or more luminaires, `LT`.
 In this example the connection should
 be set on the `LT` entity as follows: